-You can use the average value of the packaging’s recommended range and test it on similar scrap metals.
+You can use the average value of the packaging’s recommended range to weld similar scrap metals.
 After that, you adjust the amperage if necessary.

 When stick welding, you set the amperage considering mainly the rod size.
-You select the rod size considering the metal’s thickness and the joint.
+You select the rod size considering the metal’s thickness and the joint design.

-Weldpundit has a detailed article on how to select stick welding rods, including size and amperage.
+Weldpundit has a detailed article on how to select stick rods, including size and amperage.

 You set a low amperage to weld with low heat.
 But another factor that determines how much heat goes into the metals is the traveling speed.
 It’s always faster than the speed you use for mild steel.
 With the correct speed, the arc points in the leading 1/3 of the puddle.

-Finally, tack weld the metals every 2″ (5 cm) to avoid distortion.
+Finally, tack weld the metals every 2″ (51 mm) to avoid distortion.
 Tacking length depends on the thickness: the thicker the metals, the longer but larger the tacks.

 8. Weld with the correct working angle

 Welding stainless to mild steel is like normal stainless welding, with one main difference.
 You point the rod slightly more on the stainless component.
-No matter the uneven working angle, the final bead will be symmetrical with good side fusion and will not have slag inclusions.
+No matter the uneven working angle, the final bead will be symmetrical with good side fusion and without slag inclusions.